 Start dates & application deadlines

 - StartingApplication deadline not specified.

-EU/EEA2750 GBP/yearTuition FeeBased on the original amount of 2750 GBP per year and a duration of 36 months.
+International16900 GBP/yearTuition FeeBased on the tuition of 16900 GBP per year during 36 months.

 Studyportals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.